Neurology Billing Services in Oregon

 Every OR payer has specific rules for neurology claims.
 Here's how we navigate them.

-Regence BlueCross BlueShield Neurology Claims
+Regence BlueCross BlueShield of Oregon Neurology Claims

-Regence BlueCross BlueShield processes the largest share of Oregon commercial neurology claims.
+Regence BlueCross BlueShield of Oregon processes the largest share of Oregon commercial neurology claims.
 We know their OR specific fee schedules, prior authorization requirements for neurology procedures, and their appeal timelines when claims are denied.
 Nerve conduction and needle EMG have separate code families that must be coordinated.

-Oregon Health Plan Neurology Billing
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) Neurology Billing

-Oregon Health Plan routes neurology patients through 4 managed care plans: AllCare, CareOregon, Health Share, and 1 more.
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) routes neurology patients through 14 managed care plans: AllCare Health (Southern Oregon), CareOregon (multi-region), Health Share of Oregon (Portland metro), and 11 more.
 Each MCO has its own neurology authorization and billing rules that we manage.

-Medicare (Noridian) Neurology Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction F)) Neurology Coverage

 Denial Prevention for Oregon Neurology